qooxdoo/qx-dev-manual/merge-process.md

   branch if it did not previously exist).

-\* If all members listed in the CODEOWNERS file have cast assenting votes for a PR, there is no longer a need to wait for comments from other core members.
-Therefore, the PR may be accepted and merged immediately upon all core members' having cast assenting votes for the PR.
+\* If all members listed in the CODEOWNERS file have cast assenting votes for a PR, there is no longer a need to wait for comments from other members.
+Therefore, the PR may be accepted and merged immediately upon all members of CODEOWNERS having cast assenting votes for the PR.